mjpanuncio3124-design/DeathNote-AI/README.md

-Engineering Journal
+Engineering Journal tite
 Artifact for the 2nd week of Training

 #Week 2, Day 1

 Morning Stand-Up:
-What did I do today?
+What did I do yesterday?
 -Made a Persona AI on Google AI Studio
 -Was able to input Windsurf on VSC
 -Basic React Concepts